 Compute upgrades #

 When considering compute upgrades, assess whether your bottlenecks are hardware-constrained or software-constrained.
 For example, you may want to look into optimizing the number of connections or examining query performance.
 When you're happy with your Postgres instance's performance, then you can focus on additional compute resources.
 For example, you can load test your application in staging to understand your compute requirements.
 You can also start out on a smaller tier, create a report in the Dashboard to monitor your CPU utilization, and upgrade later as needed

-If you're unsure of how many IOPS your application requires, you can load test your project and inspect these metrics in the Dashboard.
+If you're unsure of how much throughput or IOPS your application requires, you can load test your project and inspect these metrics in the Dashboard.
 If the

-Daily Disk IO Budget % Remaining stat is less than 100%, it indicates that your workload has burst beyond the baseline IO throughput during the day.
-If this metric drops to zero, the workload has used up all the burst IO throughput minutes during the day and is running at the baseline performance.
-These projects are good candidates for upgrading to a larger compute add with higher baseline throughput.
+Disk IO % consumed stat is more than 1%, it indicates that your workload has burst beyond the baseline IO throughput during the day.
+If this metric goes to 100%, the workload has used up all available disk budget and will revert to baseline performance.
+Projects that use any disk budget are good candidates for upgrading to a larger compute add-on with higher baseline throughput.